sid5432/cljotdr/README.md

 2](http://telecom-info.telcordia.com/site-cgi/ido/docs.cgi?ID=SEARCH&DOCUMENT=SR-4731&)
 standard.
 While it is a standard, it is unfortunately not open, in that the specifics of the data format are not openly available.
-You can buy the standards document from Telcordia for $750 US (as of this writing), but this was beyond my budget.
+You can buy the standards document from Telcordia for $750 US (last I checked), but this was beyond my budget.
 (And likely comes with all sorts of licensing restrictions.
 I wouldn't know; I have never seen the document!)